 Associates and applicants may not be subjected to any form of harassment, discrimination, or retaliation for exercising rights protected by, or because of their participation in an investigation or compliance review related to, Executive Order 11246, the Americans With Disabilities Act, Section 503 of the Rehabilitation Act of 1973, the Vietnam Era Veterans’ Readjustment Assistance Act of 1974, the Veterans Employment Opportunities Act of 1998, or any other federal or state non-discrimination law, rule, or regulation.

-If you have a complaint of discrimination on the basis of a prohibited factor, or if you are aware of an incident of discrimination against an Associate or applicant for employment, it is your responsibility to report that discrimination to your local Human Resources Representative or Regional Human Resources Manager.
-If you are uncomfortable reporting to your local Human Resources Representative or Regional Human Resources Manager, you should report to the Manager of Corporate Associate Relations.
+If you have a complaint of discrimination on the basis of a prohibited factor, or if you are aware of an incident of discrimination against an Associate or applicant for employment, it is your responsibility to report that discrimination to Human Resources.
+If you are uncomfortable reporting to Human Resources, you should report to the Associate Conduct Officer.

-If you are a manager or supervisor and you receive a complaint of employment discrimination, you are required to immediately report it to your Human Resources Representative or Regional Human Resources Manager.
+If you are a manager or supervisor and you receive a complaint of employment discrimination, you are required to immediately report it to Human Resources.

 Regions also maintains affirmative action programs to implement our equal employment opportunity policy for disabled individuals and protected veterans.
-Associates or applicants who wish to review Regions’ affirmative action program for disabled individuals and protected veterans may schedule an appointment to do so by contacting the respective local HR office during normal business hours, or by emailing HRContact@Regions.com.
+Associates or applicants who wish to review Regions’ affirmative action program for disabled individuals and protected veterans may schedule an appointment to do so by contacting Regions Human Resources by emailing HRContact@Regions.com.